joaomendes27/joaomendes27/README.md

 👨🏽‍💻 Software Developer Intern at @Mosten. <br>
 🎓 Student of Information Systems at Universidade Santa Cecília.
-💻 Passionate about technology, always looking to improve and learn new skills.
+💻 Passionate about technology, always looking to improve and learn new skills.<br>
 🌐 Portfolio: https://joaomendes27.github.io/portfolio/

 ## Most used languages: